Secundina’s Beef

 Asakusa was the location of the first movie theater in Japan, the Denkikan (電気館).
 Originally a hall for electrical spectacles (電気, denki), it was converted into a cinema in October 1903 by Yoshizawa Shōten (吉沢商店), a film studio and importer.
 Before the Great Kanto Earthquake (関東大震災) of 1927, the total number rose to 14.

-Gonda Yasunosuke, film theorist and sociologist discussed the phenomenon of what he described as “moving-picture fever”:²
+Gonda Yasunosuke, film theorist and sociologist, discussed the phenomenon of what he described as “moving-picture fever”:²

 [Gonda] recorded the jeering of laborers at the Fuji showcase for the swashbuckling idol Matsunosuke, and the dialogue yelled back and forth between film narrators [benshi] and “girl and boy tykes” in the audience, while elsewhere women (and their husbands) wept to melodrama alongside vocational school students and a scattering of soldiers, who clattered their swords.
 There was also the rapt response of students and intellectuals who applauded when the names of their foreign idols appeared on screen.
-And there were finer distinctions: the Imperial claimed students from Tokyo Imperial University, while the Cinema Club catered to Keiō University students, and so on.
+And there were finer distinctions: the Imperial claimed students from Tōkyō Imperial University, while the Cinema Club catered to Keiō University students, and so on.
 The places that showed foreign films and played a smattering of Mozart and Beethoven for their audiences had “high-class” customers.

 It is interesting to see that class distinctions played out even in film offerings.
-The dazzling variety of entertainments for different audiences is hard to even picture from our perspective today where movies, and especially theaters, are entirely generic.
+The dazzling variety of entertainments for different audiences is hard to even picture from our perspective today, where movies, and especially theaters, are entirely generic.
 Gonda’s article’s title refers to the atmosphere pervading the “movie streets” of Asakusa, where hundreds of advertisements appeared:³

 Different syllabaries vied for prominence on the banners hanging in front of the theaters and suspended across the streets, and movie titles were juxtaposed with the huge billboards depicting samurai dramas and Hollywood heroines.
 These images, preserved in photographs of Asakusa, enable us to imagine the movement and energy there […].